eliascerne/website/README.md

 # Website

-This is the offical repository for the website eliascerne.com.
+This is the offical repository for the personal website eliascerne.com.

 ## Rules for Commits